FranzZemen/re/ts-src/LetsGetStarted.md

 ...the Attribute and Value Expressions "ticker" and "ZEM" have a Data Type of Text, while the Attribute and Value Expressions price and 5.0 have a Data Type of Float.

-It may seem obvious why the Rules Engine implicitly knows the Data Type for Value Expressions such as "ZEM" and 5.0.
+It may seem obvious why the RulesEngine Engine implicitly knows the Data Type for Value Expressions such as "ZEM" and 5.0.
 After all these are representations of text and floating point numbers.
-It may seem less obvious how the Rules Engine knows the same for the Attribute Expressions.
-The answer is that within the first Condition, "ZEM" constrains the Data Type to Text, and the Rules Engine infers the same Data Type for ticker.
+It may seem less obvious how the RulesEngine Engine knows the same for the Attribute Expressions.
+The answer is that within the first Condition, "ZEM" constrains the Data Type to Text, and the RulesEngine Engine infers the same Data Type for ticker.
 Similarly, for the second Condition.

-If the Rules Engine can infer the Data Type, that is all that is needed.
+If the RulesEngine Engine can infer the Data Type, that is all that is needed.
 Documentation on Data Types explains the common literal formats for "standard" Data Types, but in this case suffice it to say that anything enclosed in double quotes, for which there isn't a registered custom Data Type will always be inferred to be Text, and a floating point number with a decimal will always be inferred as Float under the same conditions.